Skip to main content

 Back to top

-All surgeons offering cosmetic procedures should have the FCRS (Plast) qualification and to become a BAAPS Member a surgeon must be peer reviewed on their cosmetic surgery experience, and recommended by two current Members who are fully aware of their ability and knowledge in the field of cosmetic surgery.
+All surgeons offering aesthetic procedures should have the FRCS (Plast) or European equivalent qualification (EBOPRAS).
+To become a BAAPS Member a surgeon must be peer reviewed on their surgical experience, and supported by two current Members who are fully aware of their ability and knowledge in the field of aesthetic plastic surgery.

 All BAAPS Members are also listed on the Specialist Register in Plastic Surgery held by the General Medical Council, this list can be accessed here.

-The BAAPS also expects its Members to maintain a high standard of training throughout membership by attending regular courses, association meetings and international conventions.
+The BAAPS also expects its Members to maintain a high standard of training throughout membership by attending regular courses, association meetings, international conventions and follow a Code of Conduct.

 Back to top